Wolff-Parkinson-White Syndrome (WPW)

 - Fast heartbeats visible on the chest

 Most people who have an extra electrical pathway in the heart experience no fast heartbeat and no symptoms.
-This condition, called "Wolff-Parkinson-White pattern", is usually discovered by chance when a person is undergoing a heart exam for other reasons.
-Wolff-Parkinson-White pattern is harmless in many people.
-But doctors may recommend further evaluation before children with WPW pattern participate in high-intensity sports.
+This condition, called asymptomatic WPW, is usually discovered by chance when a person is undergoing a heart exam for other reasons.
+WPW pattern is harmless in many people.
+But doctors may recommend further evaluation before children with WPW patterns participate in high-intensity sports.

 WPW is discovered on the ECG (electrocardiogram).
 Information on ECGs are in the basic Electrophysiology fact sheet.